Voss (collection): Models and styling

 The styling made the models look unwell, like hospital patients recovering from operations.
 The clothing de-emphasised the models' breasts and femininity.
 Some looks were styled with bandages wrapped around limbs.
 Makeup was used to make skin look pale and unhealthy.
 Hair was covered with tightly wound bandages, as though the models had just had brain surgery.
 The lack of visible hair also meant that the focus was primarily on the looks rather than the models.
 Fashion historian Judith Watt felt the head wraps were reminiscent of close-fitting medieval caps called coifs.
 She wrote that the makeup produced "a look of scrubbed purity" that reminded her of the Johannes Vermeer painting Girl with a Pearl Earring (c.
 1665).
 Curator Susanna Brown thought the bandages were a reference to a 1927 Elizabeth Arden advertisement photographed by Adolph de Meyer, which features a model wearing similar white head wrappings.

 Models were directed to act as though they were having a "nervous breakdown" while walking.
-Erin O'Connor, who wore the razor clam dress, recalled McQueen providing detailed directions for the models: "So, you're in a lunatic asylum, I need you to go mental, have a nervous breakdown, die, and then come back to life.
+Erin O'Connor, who wore the razor clam dress, recalled him providing detailed directions to this effect: "So, you're in a lunatic asylum, I need you to go mental, have a nervous breakdown, die, and then come back to life.
 And if you can, do that in three minutes and just follow the crescendo of the music."
-McQueen told some of the women wearing shell garments to purposefully destroy them on the runway.
+McQueen told some of the women wearing shell garments, including O'Connor, to purposefully destroy them on the runway.

 Catwalk presentation

 The show lasted fifteen minutes.
 Thirty-two models presented seventy-six looks, including a large number of showpiece ensembles.
 Following McQueen's directions, the models imitated madness by staggering around the space, stopping randomly in their tracks, and pressing themselves against the mirrors.
-Kate Moss opened the show in a ruffled cream-coloured knee-length dress.
+Kate Moss opened the show in a ruffled cream-coloured knee-length dress, to the sound of "Dooms Night" (1999) by Azzido Da Bass.
 A series of asymmetrical dresses with black ruffles followed, then tailored suits in pale colours and black.
 The first showpiece item was Look 10, an embroidered grey jacket with matching rectangular hat and real green amaranthus attached.
 The arms were sewn to the jacket in the manner of a straitjacket.

 Suits, denim, and halter tops with built-in ties followed.
 Jade Parfitt came out wearing Look 24, the next showpiece, which was inspired by Hitchcock's The Birds.
 The ensemble comprised a dress with an ostrich-feather skirt and taxidermy hawks attached at the shoulders, appearing to swoop down on her face.
 Look 28, a jacket with a thermal image of McQueen's face worn with a green ostrich-feather dress, was bookended on either side by suits and other tailored ensembles.

 The shells had outlived their usefulness on the beach, so we put them to another use on a dress.
 Then Erin [O'Connor] came out and trashed the dress, so their usefulness was over once again.
 Kind of like fashion, really.